Ankit0592/Masterbot/DESIGN.md

    3. When a team member changes the status of a task, not all members of that team are notified.
 Instead, all team members who are assigned the sub-tasks are notified about the status.
    4. Team members should be using JIRA.

- * Additional Design patterns:
+ * Additional Design patterns: <br>

-    Currently,  we identify the following design pattern in our project:
+    Currently,  we identify the following design pattern in our project:<br>
     Observer - users are notified about the status change of tasks on JIRA